 Every now and then I’m asked for recommendations.
 Whether it be for iOS apps, computer hardware, or a fun board game, people are always looking for referrals.
 Instead of trying to reply to everyone, I present to you “Joe’s Favorite Things,” a subjective list of the stuff I use every day.

-If you think I'm missing something, or just plain disagree, leave a comment below or send me a tweet.
-I'm more than happy to add it to the post!
+If you think I’m missing something, or just plain disagree send me a tweet.
+I’m more than happy to add it to the post!

 First, let’s take a look at some great iOS apps.
 These are usually my first couple of downloads when I get a new phone.